 British Columbia, along with many parts of the world, is facing the demographic challenge of an aging population.
-There are many business owners in B.C. who are considering retirement but they may not have succession plans in place for entrepreneurs to take over their businesses.
-The EI - Base Category is an option for foreign entrepreneurs to purchase and improve existing businesses in B.C., which may also assist in providing business succession opportunities for these retiring business owners.
+There are many business owners in B.C. who are considering retirement but who may not have succession plans in place for entrepreneurs to take over their businesses.
+The EI - Base stream is an option for foreign entrepreneurs who want to purchase and improve existing businesses in B.C., which may also assist in providing business succession opportunities for these retiring business owners.

-The following websites list businesses for sale in British Columbia: Venture Connect and www.britishcolumbia.ca/invest/opportunities/search/.
-Note that the BC PNP does not preapprove or endorse any business proposal.
+You can find resources related to purchasing a business in British Columbia on the following webpages: Venture Connect and www.britishcolumbia.ca/invest/opportunities/search/.
+Please note: the BC PNP does not pre-approve or endorse any business proposal.